 Trenton Health Team understands factors affecting health and well-being include the environment, economy, education, behavioral health, access to care, safety, and government policies

 THT includes residents, patients and community leaders in needs assessments, decisions about resource allocation and program design, and program evaluation.
 We hold community forums and provide services in neighborhood settings throughout the city to support a systems approach to health improvement.

 Community Advisory Board

 THT’s Community Advisory Board represents more than 99 organizations and 220 individuals.
-We convene quarterly to share information, brainstorm solutions and co-design interventions enhancing health and well-being.
+We convene regularly to share information, brainstorm solutions and co-design interventions enhancing health and well-being.
 (See list of CAB members below) To learn more, please contact THT Partnership Coordinator Stephanie Doering.

 CAB workgroups focus on specific topics, such as access to healthy food and maternal health; while affinity groups encourage partnerships among colleagues such as community health workers or communications directors.
 Current workgroups and affinity groups include:

 - Complete Streets Steering Committee